pabroux/unvX/README.md

 unvX is a [Home Manager](https://github.com/nix-community/home-manager) configuration for installing software and managing dotfiles using Nix modules instead of flakes.
 It employs symlinks for dotfile management, allowing immediate feedback on any changes made without generating additional files from Nix sources.

 <details><summary>ℹ️ Note</summary>
-Currently, it is only focused for macOS.
-Since [Homebrew](https://brew.sh) is better suited to install applications (e.g. Raycast) for that OS, unvX uses it in the background.
+Currently, it is a configuration for macOS only.
+Since [Homebrew](https://brew.sh) is better suited to install applications for that OS (e.g. [Raycast](https://www.raycast.com)), that configuration uses it in the background.
 Thus, you don't have to worry about managing two commands to update everything.
 </details>

 ## Install